openrr/gear/README.md

 * Up/Down/Left/Right/`f`/`b` to translate IK target
 * Shift + Up/Down/Left/Right/`f`/`b` to rotate IK target
 * type `g` to move the end of the arm to the target

-* type `i` to just solve inverse kinematics for the target
+* type `i` to just solve inverse kinematics for the target without collision check
 * type `r` to set random pose
 * type `c` to check collision
+* type `v` to toggle shown element collision<->visual

 ### Use your robot